How-to Guide: Building a Modern Customer Loyalty Engine

-There are multiple blockchain-based solutions for loyalty programs that have recently appeared in the market including Loyyal, Chain of points, LoyalCoin, and BitRewards but no one dominating player has yet emerged.
-Following the expectations of the retailing market, the implementations are mostly based on private blockchains however some are custom built (like Chain of points) or built on an open-source platform Hyperledger Fabric (like Loyyal or Wipro).
+There are multiple blockchain-based solutions for loyalty programs that have recently appeared in the market including Loyyal, Chain of points, LoyalCoin, and BitRewards, but no one dominating player has yet emerged.
+Following the expectations of the retailing market, the implementations are mostly based on private blockchains.
+However, some are custom built (like Chain of points), or built on an open-source platform Hyperledger Fabric (Loyyal and Wipro).

 To understand what makes Hyperledger Fabric the most adopted open-source technology in the retail industry, let’s look at the technical features it offers to address the key requirements of retailers.

 Scalability and performance: Hyperledger Fabric provides support of the pluggable consensus mechanism.
-This includes some implementations being available out of the box, such as Kafka based fault-tolerant (FT) implementation and an implementation of the Byzantine fault tolerance (BFT).
-Both mechanisms allow processing of transactions with low-latency (2 sec) and high-throughout (> 10k tx / sec).
-However, Kafka FT does not give protection against malicious nodes while BFT does, with the trade-off of limited horizontal scalability of up to 20 nodes per cluster to meet the performance metrics stated above.
-Additional scalability of the Fabric network is achieved by segregation of node roles into “peers”, which are responsible for transaction execution, and “orderers”, which provide consensus guarantees and produce new blocks in the chain.
+This includes some implementations being available out of the box, such as the Kafka-based fault-tolerant (FT) implementation, and an implementation of the Byzantine fault tolerance (BFT).
+Both mechanisms allow processing of transactions with low-latency (2 sec) and high-throughput (> 10k tx / sec).
+However, Kafka FT does not give protection against malicious nodes while BFT does.
+The trade-off is limited horizontal scalability of up to 20 nodes per cluster to meet the performance metrics stated above.
+Additional scalability of the Fabric network is achieved by the segregation of node roles into “peers” (responsible for transaction execution) and “orderers” (provide consensus guarantees and produce new blocks in the chain).

-Above we have shown how well Hyperledger Fabric fits the demand from the retail industry in general, but it also very well serves the needs of the loyalty domain in particular.
-At a high level the solution based on Hyperledger Fabric consists of a retailer-specific loyalty application hosted in their infrastructure independently and a shared blockchain application running in a virtual private space (Fig. 1).
+Previously, we have shown how well Hyperledger Fabric fits the demand from the retail industry in general.
+However, it also serves the needs of the loyalty domain in particular.
+At a high level, the solution based on Hyperledger Fabric consists of a retailer-specific loyalty application hosted in their infrastructure independently, and a shared blockchain application running in a virtual private space (Fig. 1).
 The loyalty application interacts with the blockchain via an API, which is exposed to the private network without access from the public Internet.
-Customers get access to reward points through any retailer’s UI, so customer experience is not directly impacted by the underlying solution
+Customers get access to reward points through any retailer’s UI, so customer experience is not directly impacted by the underlying solution.

 The considered design gives an example of how blockchain technology addresses the specific business problem.
 However, blockchain-based solutions still have their own challenges and limitations.
-This is primarily connected with the fundamental feature of any decentralized application - the consensus mechanism, whose function it is to guarantee a common and unambiguous order of transactions as well as maintain the integrity and consistency of the distributed ledger across nodes.
+This is primarily connected with the fundamental feature of any decentralized application - the consensus mechanism.
+Its function is to guarantee a common and unambiguous order of transactions, as well as maintain the integrity and consistency of the distributed ledger across nodes.

-From the performance and scalability perspective, the distributed consensus algorithms used in the considered business-oriented technologies can be classified in the following way:
+From a performance and scalability perspective, the distributed consensus algorithms used in the considered business-oriented technologies can be classified in the following way:

 |Proof-of-work (PoW)||Chain-based proof-of-stake (PoS)||Proof-of-elapsed-time (PoET)||Byzantine fault tolerance (BFT)||Kafka fault tolerance (FT)|